mjolnik/pdf_to_mp3/README.md

 # pdf_to_mp3
-Text to speach (.pdf to .mp3) using gTTS
+Text to speach (.pdf to .mp3) using gTTS lib